 » View diabetes education programs accredited by the American Association of Diabetes Educators by state at http://www.diabeteseducator.org/

-» Click here to view a listing of community diabetes projects offering classes on diabetes prevention and management.
+» Click here to view a listing of community diabetes projects that offer classes on diabetes prevention and management.
 Programs offered vary by location.

 Featured Community Resources: